Robert Kaplinsky

 Approximating Irrationals 2

-Directions: Using the digits 0 to 9 at most one time each, fill in the boxes twice to make the greatest possible irrational number.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to make the greatest possible irrational number.
 Source: Robert Kaplinsky

 Read More »